DUNE/dune-justin/docs/jobscripts.md

 # Jobscripts

-The jobscripts supplied when creating a stage are shell scripts which the generic jobs execute for the user, on the worker nodes matched to that stage.
+The jobscripts supplied when creating a stage are shell scripts which the wrapper jobs execute for the user, on the worker nodes matched to that stage.

 They are started in an empty workspace directory.
 Several environment